InstantSfM: Towards GPU-Native SfM for the Deep Learning Era: Related Works

-$\textbf{Correspondence Search.}$ SfM begins with feature detection on a given image set, denoted as $\mathcal{I}=\{I_1, ..., I_n\}$, and extracts either sparse~\cite{lowe2004distinctive,detone2018superpoint} or dense~\cite{sun2021loftr,wang2024efficient} feature descriptors $\mathcal{F}=\{f_1, ..., f_n\}$ to establish view correspondences.
-The feature detections are then matched by calculating the feature affinities or more advanced matching algorithms \cite{sarlin2020superglue}.
-Based on these matching results, homography $\textbf{H}$ and fundamental matrix $\textbf{F}$ are estimated to model pairwise view transformations.
-Since outliers are inevitably involved in feature extraction, robust estimation algorithms such as RANSAC~\cite{fischler1981random} can greatly improve the accuracy of correspondence search.\\ $\textbf{Reconstruction.}$ Given the estimated scene graph from the correspondence search, the reconstruction step aims to recover the intrinsic and extrinsic camera parameters, along with the scene structure represented as a set of 3D points triangulated from 2D features~\cite{hartley1997triangulation}.
-For estimating camera parameters, one prevalent option is incremental reconstruction~\cite{schoenberger2016sfm,agarwal2011building,noahbundler}, which progressively integrates pairwise view transformations into the existing 3D map reconstruction.
+\textbf{Reconstruction.} Given the estimated scene graph from the correspondence search, reconstruction aims to recover the intrinsic and extrinsic camera parameters, along with the scene structure represented as a set of 3D points triangulated from 2D features~\cite{hartley1997triangulation}.
+For estimating camera parameters, one prevalent option is incremental reconstruction~\cite{schonberger2016sfm,agarwal2011building,noah2010bundler}, which progressively integrates pairwise view transformations into the existing 3D map reconstruction.
 Incremental approaches are well-known to be robust against outliers as it iteratively filters outlier and refines pose, but they also suffer from drift and low computational efficiency~\cite{sarlin2022lamar}.
 Global approaches~\cite{pan2024global,jiang2013global,moulon2013global,rother2003linear} estimate all 3D points and camera poses at once.
 They employ strategies such as rotation averaging and global positioning, which provide an initial guess of camera poses for BA.
 Although global SfM approaches may lack per-step outlier filtering or rejection, various designs have been proposed to mitigate drift and error.
-These methods incorporate 3D cues such as reference planes, line segments, and vanishing points or employ re-triangulation to enhance the robustness of BA.\\ $\textbf{Learning-Based SfM.}$ Significant progress has been made in learning-based SfM, including end-to-end differentiable SfM pipelines such as VGGSfM~\cite{wang2024vggsfm}.
-An orthogonal line of research~\cite{wang2025continuous,wang2025vggt} approaches the same goal in a feedforward manner by leveraging pretrained image-3D encoder such as DUSt3R~\cite{wang2024dust3r}.
-However, these methods are either computationally expensive in terms of time and memory, limited to small- and moderate-scale scenes, or lack guarantees for generalization to out-of-distribution cases.
+These methods incorporate 3D cues such as reference planes, line segments, and vanishing points or employ re-triangulation to enhance the robustness of BA~\cite{pan2024global}.